blawabar/foodie-haven-react/README.md

-# Template Page of A Restaurant
+# An Example of A Restaurant SPA Template

+This is an example of a SPA template, designed to be used in a restaurant or in any type of a service related to provide meals.

 ## Create React App